keeganpaleshi/RMTest/README.md

  - `equivalent_air.png` – equivalent air volume plot when `--ambient-file` or `--ambient-concentration` is provided.

+The behaviour of the radon activity calculation is controlled by the `analysis_isotope` setting (or `--iso` on the command line).
+The default `radon` mode combines the Po‑218 and Po‑214 rates.
+Selecting `po214` or `po218` reports only the chosen isotope without performing the combination.

 The `time_fit` routine still fits only Po‑214 and Po‑218.
 When `window_po210` is provided the Po‑210 events are extracted and a time‑series histogram is produced without a decay fit.
 The `hl_po210`